Disability Discrimination In Miami, FL

 All too often, workers across Florida and the United States are unfairly discriminated against based on their disabilities.
 An employer does not have the right to refuse to hire someone with a disability because they believe the person may be a future liability to their company.
 Nor do they have the right to terminate a person with a disability because they think they will be unable to do their job.
 Just because you have a disability does not mean you cannot be an excellent asset to any company in any industry.
 If you believe you have encountered employment discrimination due to your disability, give the disability discrimination attorneys at Miami’s FairLaw Firm a call to request a free case evaluation.

-Title I of the Americans with Disabilities Act of 1990 (ADA) and the Florida Civil Rights Act (FCRA) prohibit employers with 15 or more employees from discriminating against workers with disabilities.
+Title I of the Americans with Disabilities Act of 1990 (ADA) and the Florida Civil Rights Act (FCRA) prohibit employers with 15 or more employees from discriminating against workers with disabilities and workers who are not actually disabled but whom their employers consider (regard as) disabled.
+The Rehabilitation Act of 1973 is interpreted the same as the ADA, except it applies to governmental entities and to companies that receive federal funds.
 A disability is defined as a physical or mental impairment that limits one or more significant functions.
 If you have a disability or even a perceived disability, you have the right to be treated the same as everyone else regarding employment.
 Public and private employers across all sectors and industries should be fair when it comes to hiring, firing, promoting, laying off, training, and accommodating their employees.
 Employers may not legally terminate you as long as you can do your job (with or without reasonable accommodations).
 Examples of disability discrimination in the workplace include:

 - Refusal to hire someone with a disability